Chabam/Vecpad/README.md

 # Vecpad
-Vecpad is an open-source linear algebra visualiser tool used mainly in computer graphics.
+Vecpad is an open-source linear algebra visualizer tool used mainly in computer graphics.
 It's an educationnal tool that was developped as a projet during my bachelor's degree at the Université de Sherbrooke.
 If you found a bug, submit an issue and I'll see what I can do.
 For any help please refer to the wiki!

 This project was made possible with these wonderful librairies :
 * [React](https://reactjs.org/)